xiaoxiaoflood/firefox-scripts/extensions/README.md

 ## Instructions

-1. If you're using Fx ≥ 65, you need to install [userChromeJS](https://github.com/xiaoxiaoflood/firefox-scripts#instructions), because they removed the internal component that load legacy addons and userChromeJS has the code that restores it.
+1. If you're using Fx ≥ 65, you need to install [userChromeJS](https://github.com/xiaoxiaoflood/firefox-scripts#instructions) because they removed the internal component that loads legacy addons. userChromeJS has the code to restore it.

 2. This step is automated in userChromeJS, so if you installed it you can skip to 3.